fventuri/rsp-recorder/README.md

 ### RSPduo in single tuner mode

 Most of the examples above also work with the RSPduo in single tuner mode.
-To select single tuner mode for the RSPduo use '-t 1' (or 'RSPduo mode = 1' in the config file).
+To select single tuner mode for the RSPduo use '-w 1' (or 'RSPduo mode = 1' in the config file).

 ### RSPduo in master mode

 Most of the examples above also work with the RSPduo in master mode.
-To select master mode for the RSPduo use '-t 4' (or 'RSPduo mode = 4' in the config file).
+To select master mode for the RSPduo use '-w 4' (or 'RSPduo mode = 4' in the config file).

 ### RSPduo in slave mode